Ronda Rousey vs. Gina Carano odds, prediction, time: Netflix MVP MMA picks for May 16 fight card by top expert

 SportsLine's Josh Nagel reveals his picks for the Netflix MVP MMA card, which also features Francis Ngannou vs. Philipe Lins and Nate Diaz vs. Mike Perry on Saturday

 Former UFC champion Ronda Rousey takes on former EliteXC contender Gina Carano on Saturday as Netflix presents a full MVP MMA fight card featuring numerous iconic figures in the sport.
 The five-round main event tops the main card (9 p.m.
 ET) from the Intuit Dome in Los Angeles.
 The latest Rousey vs. Carano odds via DraftKings list Rousey as the -625 favorite (risk $625 to win $100), while Carano is priced at +455 (risk $100 to win $455).
-The over/under is 1.5 rounds, with the Under favored at -230.
+The over/under is 1.5 rounds, with the Under favored at -230 and the Over listed at +175.

 Other notable odds for the May 16 Neflix MMA fight card include Mike Perry (-205) vs. Nate Diaz (+170) and Francis Ngannou (-1350) vs. Philiipe Lins (+800).
 Before locking in your Netflix MMA card picks make sure you see the Netflix MMA predictions and betting advice from SportsLine expert Josh Nagel.